petarilievCS/Weather-App/README.md

 # Overview
 iOS application that lets the user monitor temperature and weather conditions in any city they search for.
+The information is obtained by sending API requests to OpenWeather.
 The app uses Apple's built-in CoreLocation library to enable the user to display the weather for their current location.

 # Demo